 - To assist with a business launch.
 Business development consultants are in high demand by entrepreneurs and visionaries who wish to leave the groundwork–and grunt work–to someone else.
 In this role, a consultant may also assist with the day-to-day operations of the new venture.

 - To share contacts.
 If you know the movers and shakers in business, or have big business or manufacturing contacts abroad, someone will probably want to tap into that knowledge.

-Take me on as a consultant: Contact me here
+Take me on as a consultant today: Contact me here